Yoga with Kerry RYT1000, E-RYT500

 Oct 22-31 100hr Deep Yoga Study and Practice Retreat (scroll below for details)

 please email Kerry Lawson to register or call 902-648-7828 for the Chair Yoga Retreat, and email Adrienne Wood for the Heart Opening Workshop Thankyou

 200hr Yoga Teacher Training (In Person) June 4-27, 2023

 200 Hour Yoga Teacher Certification

-*Learn how to work with students wishing to find balance and equanimity within their own lives holistically; Yoga as part of Ayurveda.
+*Learn how to work with folks wishing to find balance and equanimity within their own lives holistically; Yoga as part of Ayurveda.